-Students electing to complete a thesis--or considering it--should familiarize themselves with the both this page and Graduate School's website, and thus be aware that the approval and submission of a thesis is a multi-step process involving both the English Department and the Graduate School.
+Students electing to complete a thesis (or considering it) should familiarize themselves with both this page and Graduate School's website, and thus be aware that the approval and submission of a thesis is a multi-step process involving both the English Department and the Graduate School.

 All institutional policies, procedures, and academic forms involving thesis submission are available on the Graduate School's page "Dissertation and Thesis Information."

-Below you will find a detailed breakdown of the preparation entailed in beginning serious work on your thesis, including the Thesis Research seminar, as well as submission instructions once your work is complete.
+Below you will find a detailed breakdown of the preparation entailed in beginning serious work on your thesis, including the M.A.
+Thesis Seminar, as well as submission instructions once your work is complete.

 Departmental guidelines on thesis writing are also described below.

-In the spring of their first year, students opting to write a thesis should register for the Thesis Research Seminar to be taken the following fall.
+In the spring of their first year, students opting to write a thesis should register for the MA Thesis Seminar to be taken the following fall.
 By the end of their first year, thesis writers must identify a general topic or focus for their project.
-They must then identify an appropriate faculty member to serve as the thesis mentor.
+They must then identify appropriate faculty members to serve as the thesis advisor and second reader.

 Thesis writers must inform the Director of Graduate Studies about these decisions by the end of the first year.
 They should plan to devote the summer between the two years to serious preparatory work for the the project.